danielhariyanto/danielhariyanto/README.md

 #### Check out my [personal website](https://danielhariyanto.github.io/)

 ## ABOUT ME
-I study Computer Science and Applied Math, minoring in Business, at Brandeis University (Class of 2023).
+I'm studying Computer Science and Applied Math, minoring in Business, at Brandeis University (Class of 2023).
 Currently, I'm interning as a software engineer at [PayPal](http://paypal.com/).
 Prior to PayPal, I have worked at multiple tech startups based in the US and Israel, namely [TapTapes](https://www.taptapes.com/), [Vibo](https://vibodj.com/), and [AgroFides](https://www.agrofides.com/).

 I am passionate about creating scalable impact via digital innovation.
 Through my past technical internships and hackathons, I have been exposed to a wide breadth of AI & software technologies which I have used to build impactful humanitarian projects in my spare time, like [Mobile Memory](https://mobilememory.app/).
 These opportunities have cultivated me to become an effective technical leader and team player.